-When considering Consumer Proposal vs Bankruptcy, keep in mind that everyone’s situation is different – and only a discussion with a Licensed Insolvency Trustee (who will review your current financial situation in detail) will be able to help answer this question for your specific circumstances.
-Bankruptcy is the last resort and most severe debt removal option – and should not be entered into before all other options have been explored.
+When considering a Bankruptcy vs Consumer Proposal, keep in mind that everyone’s situation is different and only a discussion with a Licensed Insolvency Trustee (who will review your current financial situation in detail) will be able to help answer this question for your specific circumstances.
+Bankruptcy is the last resort and most severe debt removal option and should not be entered into before all other options have been explored.

 Consumer Proposals and Personal Bankruptcies fall under the Bankruptcy and Insolvency Act (the “BIA”).
 Each can only be filed by a Licensed Insolvency Trustee (such as David Sklar & Associates Inc.).
 The goals of both are to:

 - Offer relief to ‘honest but unfortunate debtors’ and enable them to get on with their lives;

 - Stop collection efforts and legal actions (including wage garnishment);

 - Stop interest;